The Godfather Part III: Cancelled sequel

-Following the reaction to the third installment, Coppola stated that the idea of a fourth film was discussed but Mario Puzo died before they were able to write it.
+Following the reaction to the third installment, Coppola stated that the idea of a fourth film was discussed but Mario Puzo died before he was able to write it.
 A potential script, told in a similar narrative to Part II, would have included De Niro reprising his role as a younger Vito Corleone in the 1930s; Leonardo DiCaprio was slated to portray a young Sonny Corleone gaining the Corleone family's political power; García as Vincent Corleone during the 1980s running the family business through ten years of destructive war, haunted by the death of his cousin Mary, and eventually losing the family's respect and power.
 García has since claimed the film's script was nearly produced.

 Puzo's portion of the potential sequel, dealing with the Corleone family in the early 1930s, was eventually expanded into a novel by Edward Falco and published in 2012 as The Family Corleone.
 Paramount sued the Puzo estate to prevent publication of the novel, prompting a counter-suit on the part of the estate, claiming breach of contract.
 The studio and the estate subsequently settled the suits, allowing publication of the book, but with the studio retaining rights to possible future films.